vpdb/server/doc/styleguide.md

+---
+title: Style Guide
+template: page.jade
+menuIndex: 1
+---

-# This is VPDB's style guide.
+This is VPDB's style guide.
 It's the internal style guide, designated for people who want to contribute to VPDB.
 Of course it also helps explaining stuff that you might wrote a few months back and forgot about it by now. :)

 This is a living style guide, i.e. the content is entirely generated from the style sheet comments of the current version of the app you're browsing using